loryvi/python/README.md

-# pythonpractice
-A compilation of python
+A compilation of python mini projects